 - Go to the Compatibility tab and choose Windows XP (Service Pack 2).
 And there you have it.

 I have no idea if other compatibility modes are better or worse than this one.
 I chose Windows XP Service Pack 2 because it was the last operating system I played the original game on.
-It worked so I’m working o the basis of “if it ain’t broke, don’t try to fix it”.
+Overall the game works pretty well, with the odd glitch.
+The most obvious one for me was the game apparently not saving the new family I created.
+They didn’t show up in the menu of Sims to play with, but when I clicked on their house the game continued as normal.

 If you played the original game, you may have used programs such as Sims Art Studio and Sims Homecrafter.
 None of these are working for me and I’m not going to chase those up to see if they can be made work again.
 The good news is that there are still lots and lots of custom made Sims goodies (floors, walls, skins, objects) freely available online.